What is a point’n’click game?

 Sierra is thought of as the historical creator of the graphical adventure game genre.
 They created successful series such as King’s Quest, Space Quest, Leisure Suit Larry, Gabriel Knight, and several others, thanks to their graphical engine called Adventure Game Interpreter (AGI), later upgraded to Sierra Creative Interpreter (SCI).

 LucasArts is well-known for games like Maniac Mansion, the Monkey Island series, Day of the Tentacle, the Indiana Jones series, and others.
-All of these examples have in common the use of a scripting language called SCUMM.
-This language is descriptive and was created to allow game designers, scenarists, dialogists, etc. to modify the game without the help of a programmer at each step.
+All of these examples have in common the use of an engine called SCUMM.
+The language used is descriptive and was created to allow game designers, scene arists, dialog creators, etc. to modify the game without the help of a programmer at each step.

 The genre suffered a big popularity loss in the mid 90’s, mostly due to the boom of 3D technologies.
 But it finally rose again in the middle of the 2000’s thanks to successful series like Syberia (Microïds) and Runaway (Pendulo Studios).